intel-lab-lkp/linux/Documentation/devicetree/bindings/writing-bindings.rst

   constraints (e.g. list of items).

 - For names used in {clock,dma,interrupt,reset}-names, do not add any suffix, e.g.: "tx" instead of "txirq" (for interrupt).
+Except when only single letter remains after removing the suffix, e.g., 'pclk', 'hclk'.

 - Properties without schema types (e.g. without standard suffix or not defined by schema) need the type, even if this is an enum.